github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow.md

 You can target self-hosted runners for use in a workflow based on the labels assigned to the runners{% ifversion target-runner-groups %}, or their group membership, or a combination of these{% endif %}.

->[!IMPORTANT]Runner scale sets do not support multiple labels, only the name of the runner can be used in place of a label.
+>[!IMPORTANT]Runner Scale Sets do not support multiple labels, only the name of the runner can be used in place of a label.
 See [AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller).

 ## About self-hosted runner labels